Supercapacitor: Energy harvesting

 Supercapacitors are suitable temporary energy storage devices for energy harvesting systems.
 In energy harvesting systems, the energy is collected from the ambient or renewable sources, e.g., mechanical movement, light or electromagnetic fields, and converted to electrical energy in an energy storage device.
 For example, it was demonstrated that energy collected from RF (radio frequency) fields (using an RF antenna as an appropriate rectifier circuit) can be stored to a printed supercapacitor.
 The harvested energy was then used to power an application-specific integrated circuit (ASIC) for over 10 hours.

-Incorporation into batteries
+Batteries

 The UltraBattery is a hybrid rechargeable lead-acid battery and a supercapacitor.
 Its cell construction contains a standard lead-acid battery positive electrode, standard sulphuric acid electrolyte and a specially prepared negative carbon-based electrode that store electrical energy with double-layer capacitance.
 The presence of the supercapacitor electrode alters the chemistry of the battery and affords it significant protection from sulfation in high rate partial state of charge use, which is the typical failure mode of valve regulated lead-acid cells used this way.
 The resulting cell performs with characteristics beyond either a lead-acid cell or a supercapacitor, with charge and discharge rates, cycle life, efficiency and performance all enhanced.